LonnyCox55/MSDS692_ParasiticInfectionCNN/README.md

 ## Image Data Cleaning

-TO DO
+The images had to be:

-## Evaluation of Model Performance
+* Unzipped into Google drive

-### Model 1: Basic CNN
+* Cropped using their corresponding bounding boxes (found in the labels.json file that accompanied the image dataset)

-TO DO
+* Image files were broken out into subdirectories for each class (label) and training, validation, test splits as well

-### Model 2: EfficientNetB0
+## Evaluation of Best Model Performance

-EfficientNetB0 CNN architecture as the base for the model achieved a F1-score of TO DO when making class predictions on the test set.
+EfficientNetB0 CNN architecture as the base for the model achieved a F1-score of 0.84714 when making class predictions on the test set.

 ![alt text](ConfMat_EfficientNetB0.png "Confusion Matrix")